snehapkambleeha/valley/README.md

 #Steps to install Valley project
 1. Take pull from the github branch
 2. Open bash and run "composer install"
-3. Take db from /db folder ledonto.sql and install into your Database
+3. Take db from / folder valley.sql and install into your Database
 4. Hit the url

 #System requirement :